-The Law of Georgia on Broadcasting was passed on 23 December 2004, which was drafted with the expert support of the EU.
 This Law determines the obligations of public broadcasting to protect the public interest in the sphere of news, public and political, educational, cultural and sport programmes.
 Public broadcasters are also obliged by the Law to create some programmes that reflect the ethnic, cultural, language, religious, age and gender diversity of the population.

-Provisions on protection of data are also available within the applicable Law on Copyright and Related Rights (see chapter 5.1.7).
+Provisions on protection of data are also available within the applicable Law on Copyright and Related Rights (22/06/1999/2112-IIs) (see \Rightarrow chapter 5.1.7), and Law on Limiting Measures in Connection with Intellectual Property (23/06/1999/N2159-IIs).